-We thank Gary for establishing the foundation for all the wonderful years that have followed.
+We are forever grateful to Gary for planting the seed that has blossomed and grown during all the wonderful years that have followed.

 Gary was Vocal Music Director and Fine Arts Department Head at Biddeford High School for 18 prolific years, from 1994 to 2012.
 Under his direction, the BHS program grew from 13 to 100 singers, and the well-taught Chamber Singers performed for a variety of audiences, from the Maine State House to Cape Breton Island, Nova Scotia, Canada.
 In 1997, he was honored by his colleagues statewide when he was named Maine Music Educator of the Year.

 In addition to his duties at BHS, Gary also served as Choir Director at the University of New England from 1994 to 1998.
 Prior to his arrival in Biddeford in 1994, he served as Vocal Music Director for the Contoocook Valley Regional High School in Peterborough, NH from 1979 to 1994.
 While at ConVal High, he was a private instructor of piano and voice, as he has been for most of his career.

 A graduate of Boston University in 1979, Gary studied choral music and conducting with some notably reputable instructors.
 While in college, he also sang with the Boston Symphony Orchestra’s Tanglewood Festival Chorus under some of the world’s greatest conductors.